piotrmp/finding_reliable_sources/README.md

 To index the reliable sources, we need to:
 1. Compute the sentence embeddings for the contexts in the training data.
 This is performed by ```embedder/do_embed.py```.
 You can choose one of three embedding models: [Sentence-BERT](https://www.sbert.net), averaged [GloVe](https://nlp.stanford.edu/projects/glove/) or [Universal Sentence Encoder](https://tfhub.dev/google/universal-sentence-encoder/4).
-2. Create a search index for finding the nearest neighbour in the embedding space, happening through ```dense_indexer/don_index.py```.
+2. Create a search index for finding the nearest neighbour in the embedding space, happening through ```dense_indexer/do_index.py```.
 This employs [NGT](https://github.com/yahoojapan/NGT), which you will need to install beforehand.

+**Creating a search index using sparse vector represnetations**

+This is an alternative to the previous approach, using bag-of-words representation ranked through Okapi BM25 function.
+The implementation in in ```sparse_indexer/do_index.py``` is indexing the source psudo-documents in [Elasticsearch](https://www.elastic.co/elasticsearch/) (you will need it installed before running the code).

 ## Licence